 Celeste Pomerantz is completing her Bachelor's degree in Natural Sciences from the University of Calgary specializing in Sustainable Energy and Geoscience.
 She hopes her degree can take her in the direction to find more sustainable sources and materials to develop the technology needed to push towards a renewable future.
 Originally from Squamish, BC.
 Her personal interests root from the natural environment as she grew up exploring the outdoors.
 For her studies, her main interests lie in the increasing potential of rechargeable batteries, fuel cells and energy storage systems.
 Outside of school, Celeste enjoys mountain biking, ski touring and reading science fiction.

 Bethel Afework is a student at the University of Calgary, receiving her degree in Energy Sciences and Communication.
 She is interested in learning about sustainable resources and carbon low solutions.
-She is interested in solar and nuclear power as powerful resources, and wants to communicate these ideas better to the public to move towards a more sustainable future.
+She believes that solar and nuclear are powerful resources, and wants to communicate these ideas better to the public to move towards a more sustainable future.
 Bethel enjoys activities like writing poems/songs, playing instruments, swimming and hosting open mic events.
 After she graduates, she hopes to be an entrepreneur to create spaces for artists, while ensuring these spaces use sustainable techniques and renewable resources.

 Jacqueline Williams graduated with an honours degree in astrophysics at the University of Calgary in June 2017.
 She has been part of the Energy Education team since 2014, where she has created data visualizations for the website, worked on the project’s web design, and made tools to help the team organize the 1000+ pages on the website.
 She also helped develop Energy Education's Chart of the Nuclides project, which is as an educational tool used to help students understand the basics of nuclear physics.